Valid Palindrome on leet code

 Second Attempt

-I returned to this really hungry to understand the basics of regex so I went into it here Regex Baby Steps.
+I returned to this really hungry to understand the basics of regex so I went into it here Regex Baby Steps (in Javascript).
 After playing around a bit, I got this:

 function isPalindrome(s: string): boolean {